ExoMemphiz/rn-ts-detox/README.md

 When renaming the project, follow these steps:

+1. Rename the package.json "name" property to whatever project name you want
-1. Delete android and ios folders.
+2. Delete android and ios folders.
-2. run `react-native upgrade --legacy true`
+3. run `react-native upgrade --legacy true`
-3. Answer no to all the questions
+4. Answer no to all the questions
-4. run `sh createDetox.sh` from the root folder
+5. run `sh createDetox.sh` from the root folder